 Omega Seamaster Vancouver 2010 Olympic Edition

 Last week, I had a chance to shoot some close-up photos of the new Omega Seamaster Vancouver 2010 Olympic Edition Dive watch.
-It comes in 36 and 41 mm diameters and is powered by a selfwinding Omega Professional Co-Axial certified chromometer movement.
+It comes in 36 and 41 mm diameters and is powered by a self-winding Omega Professional Co-Axial certified chronometer movement.
 Its stainless steel case is water-resistance to 300 meters.
 A screw-down helium escape value is located at 10 o'clock.
 To commemorate the Winter Olympics the caseback has been engraved with "Vancouver 2010" and the Olympic rings.
 Olympic rings have also been added to the seconds hand.
 The most obvious change, though, is the red unidirectional dive bezel.
-Hit the "More" link below to view the full press release and 10 exclusive photos.

 Omega has been the official timekeeper of the Olympics since the 1932 games in Los Angeles and recently signed an agreement with the International Olympic Committee to continue to time the Olympic Games through 2020.
 The Vancouver 2010 Winter Olympics on February 12th, will be the 24th time OMEGA has served as Official Olympic Timekeeper.
 OMEGA recently launched its OMEGA Seamaster Diver 300m "Vancouver 2010" Limited Edition watch to commemorate the upcoming winter games.
 The watch comes in two sizes, 41mm and 36mm, and retails for $3,800.
 There were only 2,010 units of this watch produced, which hit OMEGA boutiques and retailers November 2009.